Free webinars (also tele-summits, teleclasses, teleseminars, teleconferences) are an incredible way to learn amazing new stuff from top-notch leaders.

 2. As a new coach, you have a lot to learn.
 What better way to learn it than to listen to the experts tell you how they did it and how you should do it.

-4. You can sit in your bedroom, wear your underwear, pet the cat, drink coffee and answer email; all while you learn from the world's greatest thought leaders.
+4. You can sit in your bedroom, wear your underwear, pet the cat, drink coffee, and answer email; all while you learn from the world's greatest thought leaders!

 If you're like thousands of other coaches, probably not.

-Teleclasses are the coach's favorite excuse for procrastination.
+Webinars are the coach's favorite excuse for procrastination.

 Sorry.
 The truth isn't always pretty.
-What can you do about your teleclass addiction?
+What can you do about your webinar addiction?
 Well, until they come with Surgeon General's Warnings or alarms, red flags and flashing lights, you need a plan.
 And you must stick to your plan.
 Here are a few points that might help:

 - Figure out how many client hours you want to be coaching each week.